toothpastez/starter-academic/content/project/HCLT/index.md

 {{< vimeo 389811626 >}}

 This film was for one of my favorite ttweak clients: Houston Community Land Trust.
 HCLT is a brilliant organization actively housing Houstonians using the time-tested community land trust model.
-I edited this piece, along with producing or shooting most of the broll.
+As part of a team of excellent filmmakers, I edited this piece, and producing or shooting most of the broll.